-

 Do images generated by and/or with artificial intelligence benefit from copyright protection in your jurisdiction?
 If so, who is the authorship attributed to?

 Beside the new draft Bill, the case law provides some insights on new regulatory trends in Italy.
-More precisely, in Ruling No. 1107 of 09.01.2023, the Italian Supreme Court ruled that the reproduction of an image constitutes infringement of the creator’s copyright, even in cases where the creative process was perfected by making use of a software.
+More precisely, in Ruling No. 1107 of 09.01.2023, the Italian Supreme Court of Cassation ruled that the reproduction of an image constitutes infringement of the creator’s copyright, even in cases where the creative process was perfected by making use of a software.
 According to the Supreme Court, in fact, the use of digital technology for the realization of a work does not in itself preclude the possibility of recognizing the work as the fruit of the intellect, except in cases where the use of technology has not predominantly absorbed the creative elaboration of the artist.
 The protection of the work, therefore, would be guaranteed in the case where the creative elaboration of a human is significant, while in the case where the creative contribution of a human is marginal, traditional protections cannot be evoked.
 While in the former case the rights to the economic exploitation of the work and the moral right to be recognized as an author are guaranteed, in the latter case the protection is more controversial.

 -

 What are the main issues to consider when using artificial intelligence systems in the workplace?
+Have any new regulations been introduced regarding AI-driven hiring, performance assessment, or employee monitoring?

-Workplace Surveillance & privacy
+Workplace surveillance & privacy

 Discrimination and Bias